Flag

-A flag is a piece of fabric (most often rectangular or quadrilateral) with a distinctive design and colours.
-It is used as a symbol, a signalling device, or for decoration.
-The term flag is also used to refer to the graphic design employed, and flags have evolved into a general tool for rudimentary signalling and identification, especially in environments where communication is challenging (such as the maritime environment, where semaphore is used).
-Many flags fall into groups of similar designs called flag families.
+A flag is a piece of fabric (most often rectangular) with distinctive colours and design, often flown from a pole and used for symbolic, signaling, or decorative purposes.
+The term flag is also used to refer to the graphic design employed on such pieces of fabric.
 The study of flags is known as "vexillology" from the Latin vexillum, meaning "flag" or "banner".